minmay/microservices-reference-architecture/README.md

 ```

 # Architecture
-This project is derived from a reference architecture for microservies.
+This project functions as a reference architecture for microservices.

+## Design Concepts

+### Reference Architectures

+A survey of reference architectures used in this design iteration.

+None.

+### Architecture Patterns

+A survey of known architecture patterns used in this design iteration.

+### Microservices Architecture Pattern

+A microservices architecture consists of a collection of small, autonomous services.
+Each service is self-contained and
+should implement a single business capability within a bounded context.
+A bounded context is a natural division within
+a business and provides an explicit boundary within which a domain model exists.

-A very important principles in Micro-Services architecture are loose coupling and high cohesion.
+A very important principle in Microservices architecture are loose coupling and high cohesion.
 It is called “micro” because it meant to be cohesive with respect to a limited set of functionality.

 It is loosely coupled in the sense that a micro-service typically is the owner of an unshared database.
 This allows the micro service to own changes on a database without impacting other applications,
 and it also allows for a service to scale independently on as needed basis.

+* Microservices are small, independent, and loosely coupled.
+A single small team of developers can write and maintain
+a service.
+* Each service is a separate codebase, which can be managed by a small development team.
+* Services can be deployed independently.
+A team can update an existing service without rebuilding and redeploying
+the entire application.
+* Services are responsible for persisting their own data or external state.
+This differs from the traditional model,
+where a separate data layer handles data persistence.
+* Services communicate with each other by using well-defined APIs.
+Internal implementation details of each service
+are hidden from other services.
+* Supports polyglot programming.
+For example, services don't need to share the same technology stack, libraries,
+or frameworks.

 ![Microservices Architecture](src/main/docs/images/micro.png)

-## Layered Architecture
+### Layered Architecture Pattern

 The actual Micro-Service component is typically built using a layered architecture.